laravel/docs/blade.md

 <a name="filtering-attributes"></a>
 #### Filtering Attributes

 You may filter attributes using the `filter` method.
-This method accepts a Closure which should return `true` if you wish to retain the attribute in the attribute bag:
+This method accepts a closure which should return `true` if you wish to retain the attribute in the attribute bag:

     {{ $attributes->filter(fn ($value, $key) => $key == 'foo') }}